 Fixed Period Exclusions

-Fixed period exclusion is one of the punishments a school can give if a child does something that is against the school's behaviour policy (the school rules).
+Fixed period exclusion is one of the actions a school can take if a child does something that is against the school's behaviour policy (the school rules).

 It means that your child is not allowed on the school site for a defined period.
 Most fixed period exclusions are for short periods of 5 days or less.
-Pupils who misbehave at lunchtime may be excluded for lunchtime only.
 Each lunchtime exclusion counts as a half-day exclusion.

 Fixed period exclusion does not have to be for a continuous period.
 This might apply if a pupil attends college or other off-site provision for part of the week.